Key takeaways

 Set up domain monitoring

 Domain monitoring tools help you track your domain’s status and alert you to potential risks, such as expiration dates or unauthorized changes.
-Some of their features include:
+Through their features, you can:

-- Monitor expiration.
 Use tools like NameSilo to track when your domain is about to expire.
 These ensure you don’t miss the renewal date.
 Many registrars also provide expiration alerts and offer grace periods for domain renewal.
-Also consider auto-renewal, which will automatically renew your domain before it expires.
+Also consider auto-renewal, which will keep your domain active before it expires.

-- Track ownership changes.
-Some services can detect unauthorized changes to your WHOIS information or domain settings.
+Some services can detect unauthorized changes to your WHOIS information or domain settings, helping keep your domain secure over time.
 Additionally, enable email notifications for updates to your WHOIS data, so you can act quickly if anything suspicious happens.
 This is especially critical for high-value domains that you want to keep secure.

-- Keyword and competitor monitoring.
-Certain tools also monitor similar domains that competitors might register for.
-You can also use domain tools like Lean Domain Tracking availability in real-time ensures that no one else registers important names related to your business before you.
+You can monitor similar domains that competitors might register.
+Use your trusted domain name search tool to track availability in real-time, ensuring that no one else registers important names related to your business before you.

 Enable auto-renewal